bino-ocle/.github/profile/README.md

 - 🔭 we are currently working on **Mirrooor**, NLP applied to mental health

-- 🔭 we are currently working on **Koone**, computer vision for smart cities
+- 🔭 we are currently working on **Koone**, computer vision for smart cities and construction

 <h3 align="left">How to reach us: </h3>